dumbus/music-library-api/README.md

 After application running open new terminal and enter:

-To run all tests with authentification:
+To run all tests with authentication:

 ```
 npm run test:auth
 ```

-To run only one of all test suites with authentification:
+To run only one of all test suites with authentication:

 ```
 npm run test:auth -- <path to suite>